Shahriar-ahmmed/admin-ancillary/README.md

 Requirements

-    This package requires PHP 7.3 or 8
+    This package requires PHP greater than 7.3

 Getting Started